jpype-project/jpype/doc/userguide.rst

 Miscellaneous topics
 ********************

-This chapter contains all the stuff that did not fit nicely into the narative about JPype.
+This chapter contains all the stuff that did not fit nicely into the narrative about JPype.
 Topics include code completion, performance, debugging Java within JPype, debugging JNI and other JPype failures, how caller sensitive methods are dealt with, and finally limitations of JPype.